Alex-SH-Ahn/Alex-SH-Ahn/README.md

 - 👋 Hi, I’m @Alex-SH-Ahn
 - 👀 I’m interested in ...
 Computer Programming... (still not sure which path to pursue)
 - 🌱 I’m currently learning ...
-Java, Python, Arduino, Discrete Mathematics
+HTML, CSS, JS, React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... alex2321218@gmail.com